The 2024 Ultimate Guide to App Development for Healthcare

 On the provider side, the same applies.
 The use of medical apps has become frequent and widespread; 70% of medical school students reported using at least one medical app regularly, with 50% using their favorite app daily.

-Digital Authority Partners works with some of the greatest companies in the healthcare space (Epocrates, Athenahealth, Omron or Blue Cross Blue Shield, to name just a few).
+Digital Authority Partners works with some of the greatest companies in the healthcare space (Epocrates, Athenahealth, Omron, and Blue Cross Blue Shield, to name just a few).

 For every healthcare executive out there interested in developing their first mobile app, we put together this guide covering the top 9 considerations you should be aware of BEFORE you sign the dotted line to build your first app.